Introduction to Web Accessibility

 Making Your Website Accessible

-It is most efficient and effective to incorporate accessibility from the very beginning of projects and throughout organizations.
+It is most efficient and effective to incorporate accessibility from the very beginning of projects, so you don’t need go back and to re-do work.

 When developing or redesigning a website, evaluate accessibility early and throughout the development process to identify accessibility problems early, when it is easier to address them.
 Simple steps, such as changing settings in a browser, can help you evaluate some aspects of accessibility.
 Comprehensive evaluation to determine if a website meets all accessibility guidelines takes more effort.